hazdzz/STGCN/README.md

 # Spatio-Temporal Graph Convolutional Networks
 The PyTorch version of STGCN implemented by the paper *Spatio-Temporal Graph Convolutional Networks:
-A Deep Learning Framework for Traffic Forecasting*
+A Deep Learning Framework for Traffic Forecasting* with tons of bugs fixed

 ## Paper
 https://arxiv.org/abs/1709.04875